xupgit/Basys3/Library/Interface/7-Segments-Display/seg7display_1.0/doc/readme.txt

 Target Families: Artix-7, Kintex-7, Virtex-7, and Zynq

 Introduction:
 This interface IP displays either a 16-bit or 32-bit input, consists of either 4 or 8 nibbles data, on either one or two modules having 4 7-segments displays each.
 It expects either 16-bit or 32-bit input data, typically driven through GPIO port, 100 MHz clock input, and high-level reset signal.
 It outputs either 4 or 8 anode controls at approximately 50 Hz.
-The decimal point on the display is turned OFF.
+The decimal point on the display is turned ON or OFF based on the configurable parameter of individual segment's decimal point.
 The section is based on configurable parameter MODULES.
-If MODULES=0 then it expects 16-bit input and will output 4 anode signals, otherwise it expects 32-bit input and will output 8 anode signals.
+If MODULES=0 then it expects 16-bit input and will output 4 anode and time-multiplexed one decimal point signals, otherwise it expects 32-bit input and will output 8 anode and time-multiplexed two decimal point signals.

 Input/Output Ports:
 Input: